 Use a measure of black PVC plastic (1 to 2 mm thick) of the following size: width of the pond plus twice its depth and an additional 12 inches (30 cm) to each side.
 Pull out roots and sharp rocks, and layer about 2 inches (5 cm) of moist sand along the bottom.

 Spread horticultural fleece along the bottom, and then shape your plastic tarp.
 Use stones along the edges at the top to hold it in place.
 Final anchoring will only be prepared once the pond is filled.
 Again, layer about 2 inches (5 cm) of sand and clay along the inside of the plastic tarp.
 Aquatic plants will spread their roots in it.
 Avoid soil mix.

 How to fill the pond with water

-Ideally, rainwater can be used, topped-up eventually with water from a nearby well.
+Ideally, wait for rainwater to fill most of the pond up.
+Top-up eventually with water from a nearby well.
 Tap water, often expensive and chlorinated, isn’t much recommended, but if it’s all you’ve got it’s still fine.

 Plants to set up in a natural pond

 Forget about exotic plants if you don’t live in warm areas.
-Best is to roam around the nearby countryside and collect one or two specimens from plants you find along river banks or ponds (forget-me-nots, cattails, water mint…).
-There are semi-aquatic plants like water iris or reeds, floating aquatic plants like lentils, water lilies and submerged plants like watermilfoil or elodea waterweeds.
+Without a doubt, what’s best is to roam around the nearby countryside and collect one or two specimens from plants you find along river banks or ponds: forget-me-nots, cattails, water mint… There are semi-aquatic plants like water iris or reeds, floating aquatic plants like lentils, water lilies and submerged plants like watermilfoil or elodea waterweeds.
 Transplant them to your pond, before June ends, in a pot that is weighted down with a stone.

 Along the inclined plane, keep a small beach without any plants so that birds can come drink.
 Frogs and dragonflies will appear on their own to populate this little natural park!